-Initial Enrollment Period - Death of a Retiree or Active Member
+Initial Enrollment Period-Death of a Retiree or Active Member three consecutive calendar months, but in no event less than 90 days, after the active member died.

 The Initial Enrollment Period in TRS-Care for an eligible surviving spouse of a deceased retiree and for an eligible surviving dependent child of a deceased retiree expires on the last day of the month that is three consecutive calendar months, but in no event less than 90 days, after the retiree died.